deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Hey, Sergeant Kovač went through a really stressful day getting those measurements."
 He pointed out, grinning.

 "Riiight, real stressful."
-Baseball rolled his eyes. "*And* she was dumb enough to hit on the only guy on the team who's got a steady girl."
+BASEBALL rolled his eyes. "*And* she was dumb enough to hit on the only guy on the team who's got a steady girl."

 "I can't help it if I'm pretty."
 Adam grinned.